okcfans/learngit/readme.txt

 github
 github test 2
-creating a new branch is quick creating a new branch dev is quick
+creating a new branch is quick creating a new branch is quick and simple